Dan Haigh: Director

 Dan Haigh co-founded the production company Horsie In The Hedge with Alex Gingell in 2005 and has directed numerous music videos and other film material.

 Haigh wrote and directed the video for Tesseract's 'Singularity' with long time collaborators Alex Gingell and Alex Westaway.

 Produced by Horsie In The Hedge and Pari Passu films, directing team "Horsie In The Hedge" (Dan Haigh, Alex Gingell, and Alex Westaway) brought together Bafta nominated and Emmy award-winning director of photography Mark Wolf (Blue Planet) and Richard Van den Bergh's team at Evolution VFX (Skyfall) in order to create a visually arresting and cerebrally stimulating music video.
 At the behest of the directing team the video embraces and celebrates real life practical visual effects, prosthetics and make-up in stark contrast to most modern CGI laden horror / science fiction works.
 "Can experiences in the mind, if perceived intensely enough, cause manifestations in reality?" is the question driving this exploration of the darker side of the human imagination.
 The video is deliberately left open to interpretation but also proposes "What if this was possible... and what if foreign entities used this methodology as a conduit for cross-species reproduction..."

 Haigh co-wrote and directed the competitive trailer for 'In God We Trust' also known as Human Instrumentality Project.
 The trailer is heavily influenced by Neon Genesis Evangelion, (as are numerous of Haigh's other creative projects) taking contemporary adaptations of some of its core religious themes.

 The first video Dan Haigh directed for Fightstar was a collaboration with Alex Gingell for the song Palaniuk's Laughter.

-Haigh was involved to at least some degree in the great majority of Fightstar's music videos.
-Full details to follow.

-In the games industry Dan designed levels for games such as Quake and Counter Strike under the pseudonym Inflict.
-Dan worked for Electronic Arts, Bullfrog, Gearbox Software, Valve and Pocketeers.
-Aside from design, Dan also created music for video games, most notably for Valve's Day Of Defeat.
-In the film industry Dan co-founded the London-based production company 'Horsie In The Hedge'.
-He has written and directed numerous music videos including Tesseract’s controversial video "Singularity" and Fightstar's videos for "Palahniuk's Laughter" and "Paint Your Target".
-Dan also co-wrote and directed the film In God We Trust.
-Dan also made graphics for the Fightstar EP They Liked You Better When You Were Dead.
-Dan used to skateboard for Purple Team Skateboards.
-Dan is currently working on a new musical project called GUNSHIP with Alex Westaway.
-According to Dan "GUNSHIP is a neon soaked, late night, sonic getaway drive, dripping with luscious analog synthesizers, cinematic vocals and cyberpunk values, exploding from the front cover of a dusty plastic VHS case which has lain forgotten since 1984."